Harassing Calls

 Have your name added to the National Do Not Call List:

-Give your full telephone number including area code, your name and names of any other adults in your household, state that you do not want to receive any calls from the national telemarketers, (THIS IS A FREE SERVICE).
+Provide your full telephone number, including area code, your name, and the names of any other adults in your household.
+State that you do not want to receive calls from national telemarketers.
+(This is a free service.)

-Providing you have a Caller ID box, you can subscribe to REVEAL service.
+If you have Caller ID, you can subscribe to REVEAL service.
 This service helps protect you from telemarketing and other unwanted calls.
-If you have questions about REVEAL or other options available to you, call the Annoyance Call Bureau.
-If you would like to subscribe to REVEAL or other services, you can do so by accessing your account and ordering these products online.
+For questions about REVEAL or other available options, contact the Annoyance Call Bureau.
+Subscriptions can be ordered online through your account.

 Consumer Information

-Looking for additional information around topics such as accessibility, consumer rights, Lifeline, third-party data sharing, and more?
-Click on the button below to learn more.
+Looking for additional information on accessibility, consumer rights, Lifeline, third party data sharing, and more?
+Click the button below to learn more.